zequipe/test_matlab/README.md

 To reproduce the crash on your own machine, your MATLAB has to have `MEX` configured for `Fortran`.
 On Linux, normally you only need to install `gfortran` and then run `mex('-setup', 'FORTRAN')` in MATLAB.

-According to limited tests, the bug does not exist on the macOS version of MATLAB.
+According to limited tests, the bug does not affect the macOS version of MATLAB.
 Windows has not been tested.

 ## Contact